 This SWMP provides the basis for the management of soil and water in order to minimise the risk of impact during works.
-The objectives and targets of soil and water management and mitigation are outlined below:
+The objectives and targets of soil and water management and mitigation are outlined in Table 1.

 Table 1: Soil and water objectives and targets